Sultanate of the Maldive Islands: Independence

 Ibrahim Nasir opposed Ibrahim Faamudheyri Kilegefaan's decision to lease Gan Island to the British for a century.
-However, due to health issues, Kilegefaan resigned as Prime Minister, paving the way for Nasir to assume the position.
+However, due to health issues, Kilegefaan resigned as Prime Minister of the Maldives, paving the way for Nasir to assume the position.
 Nasir's ascent to power concerned the people of Addu Atoll, who felt marginalized by the government in Malé, which they perceived as authoritarian.
 Addu Atoll residents feared losing the benefits and opportunities provided by the British presence, known as the "ran zamaaan" or golden years.
 These included jobs and services that had been extended to the people of Addu Atoll.
 Consequently, there were aspirations among the Addu people to establish a new republic, independent from the central government, to safeguard their interests and autonomy.

-On January 1, 1959, the United Suvadive Republic emerged, marking a significant rupture in the territorial integrity of the Maldives.
+On 1 January 1959, the United Suvadive Republic emerged, marking a significant rupture in the territorial integrity of the Maldives.
 This breakaway entity encompassed three atolls: Huvadhoo, Fuvahmulah, and Addu.
 The formation of the United Suvadive Republic represented a pivotal moment in Maldivian history, reflecting simmering tensions and grievances within these atolls regarding governance and autonomy.
 However, this period of separation was relatively short-lived, as the republic was dissolved in 1963, resulting in its reintegration with the Maldives.
 The decision to dissolve the United Suvadive Republic and reunite with the Maldives was likely influenced by a variety of factors, including political, economic, and strategic considerations.
 This event left a lasting imprint on the collective memory of the Maldives, serving as a reminder of the complexities and challenges inherent in maintaining national unity and cohesion amidst diverse regional interests and identities.